When We Say Promote Safety, What Are We Actually Promoting

 - Give employees a benchmark to reach for safety actions; and

-- Subtly train employees how to act safety and in prescription with your guidelines.
+- Subtly train employees how to act safely and in prescription with your guidelines.

 Confident, motivated, and compliant employees tend to be very safe employees.